Sean Huffman MS, ATC, PT

 The Achilles tendon is a tough band of fibrous tissue that connects the calf muscles to the heel bone (calcaneus).
 The gastrocnemius and soleus muscles (calf muscles) form one band of tissue, which becomes the Achilles tendon at the low end of the calf.
 The Achilles tendon then inserts into the calcaneus.

 The Achilles tendon is the largest and strongest tendon in the body.
 When the calf muscles flex, the Achilles tendon pulls on the heel, allowing us to stand on our toes when walking or running.
-Despite its strength, the Achilles tendon is vulnerable to injury, such as Achilles Tendonitis, especially late in the MIT season.
+Despite its strength, the Achilles tendon is vulnerable to injury, such as Achilles Tendonitis, especially late in a marathon, half marathon, track, or cross-country training season.

 Achilles Tendonitis is a common condition that is caused by repetitive or intense strain on the Achilles Tendon.
 Failing to maintain adequate calf muscle flexibility or not following a proper training program are some mistakes that put runners & walkers at risk for developing Achilles tendonitis.